patterson-project/custom-led-controller/README.md

 ### Repository:

-- Clone this repository and `cd custom-led-controller/Controller.CustomLedStrip` into it
+- Clone this repository and `cd custom-led-controller`
 - Run `docker compose up`
   - If it's the first time running this, it will take a while to install all the neccessary components